USRSE/rse-escience-2023/pages/attend.md

+---
+layout: page
+title: Attend
+permalink: /attend/
+---

----layout: pagetitle: Attenddescription: Attendpermalink: /attend/---We will post information about attending the workshop as it becomes available.
+We will post information about attending the workshop as it becomes available.